juandarr/Robotics-challenge/readme.md

 sudo apt-get install ros-kinetic-teleop-twist-keyboard
 ```

-To see the linear and angular speed use inline rostopic echo as in the previous task.
+To see the linear and angular speed use **rostopic echo** as in the previous task.

 ## Task 3.1